What is margin trading?

+Margin trading means borrowing money from a broker in order to buy and sell securities.
 Margin trading gives you an opportunity to enter the market with a bigger amount of money than you actually have.
 To get additional money you use leverage.

-2019-09-02 • Updated
+2022-08-24 • Updated